 Pinpointing Leaks With a Fog Machine

-Builders use theatrical fog to find envelope holes
+Builders can use theatrical fog to find envelope holes

 In the last few years, energy consultants have developed a quick and easy way to pinpoint air leaks in a building envelopeExterior components of a house that provide protection from colder (and warmer) outdoor temperatures and precipitation; includes the house foundation, framed exterior walls, roof or ceiling, and insulation, and air sealing materials..
 The technique uses a theatrical fogTo fog a room or building is to use a fog machine during a blower door test, revealing locations of air leaks where the fog escapes.
 The fogging material is usually a glycol-based solution, completely non-toxic. machine — a small, inexpensive device that creates smoke-like fog for dances, Halloween parties, or theatrical events.
 Fog machines have heating elements that vaporize “fog juice,” a solution of water and glycol or water and glycerin.